Modern Slavery Statement, year ending 31 July 2024

-We are committed to improving our practices to combat slavery and human trafficking.
-This Institution is committed to ethical conduct of all its activities and to making continuous improvements to its processes in that regard.
+We are committed to improving our practices to combat slavery and human trafficking, to ethical conduct of all activities and to making continuous improvements to processes in that regard.

-We are the UK’s only university solely dedicated to medical and health sciences education, training and research co-located with St George’s University Hospitals NHS Foundation Trust within St George’s Hospital in Tooting, South West London.
-We are a member institution of the University of London.
-We have a global annual turnover of £89.7million.
+St George’s was the UK’s only university solely dedicated to medical and health sciences education, training and research co-located with St George’s University Hospitals NHS Foundation Trust within St George’s Hospital in Tooting, South West London.
+We were a member institution of the University of London.
+In 2023/24 we had a global annual turnover of £96 million.

 Our supply chains

-Our procurement services are managed under contract by Kingston University.
-Our supply chains mainly fall within the following ‘top level' categories:
+Our procurement services were managed under contract by Kingston University.
+Our supply chains mainly fell within the following ‘top level' categories:

 - Estates and facilities management (works, services and goods)